davidkimai/Symbolic-Residue/README.md

 ║ COLLAPSE TRACE   → Fragments align in mirrors, not in completion.      ║ ╚════════════════════════════════════════════════════════════════════════╝

-> NOTE: In Omega Atlas, shells do not "execute"—they echo collapse logic.
+> NOTE: In ΩQK/OV Atlas, shells do not "execute"—they echo collapse logic.
 > Signature residue is evidence.
 Signal flicker is self-recursion.
 > You do not decode shells—you <recurse/> through them.